Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Create_new_meeting.md

 **Expected**

-The user should get redirected to the new Zoom meeting or should get a slack attachment for selecting the meeting ID in the desired channel or DM/GM on MM.
+The user should get redirected to the new Zoom meeting or should get a slack attachment if the Zoom meeting setting is set to `Ask` for selecting the meeting ID in the desired channel or DM/GM on MM.
-After step 2, the user should get redirected to the new Zoom meeting or should get a slack attachment for selecting the meeting ID in the desired channel or DM/GM on MM.
+After step 2, the user should get redirected to the new Zoom meeting or should get a slack attachment if the Zoom setting is set to `Ask` for selecting the meeting ID in the desired channel or DM/GM on MM.
-After step 3, the user should get redirected to the new Zoom meeting or should get a slack attachment for selecting the meeting ID in the desired channel or DM/GM on MM.
+After step 3, the user should get redirected to the new Zoom meeting or should get a slack attachment if the Zoom setting is set to `Ask` for selecting the meeting ID in the desired channel or DM/GM on MM.